MicrosoftDocs/VBA-Docs/api/Publisher.FindReplace.Execute.md

 ## Example

-This example executes a Find and Replace operation on the active document.
+This example executes a find and replace operation on the active document.

 ```vb
 Sub ExecuteFindReplace()